suyangsuluo/SGC/README.md

 # SGC
-We provide code for reproducing results
+We provide code and dataset for reproducing results
 ### The code is coming soon